Explore new and reimagined programs and course offerings designed to help you thrive.

 - Philosophy, Politics and Economics major

-- New tracks in the English, Spanish and Communication (coming in the fall!) majors
+- New tracks in the Communication, English, Spanish and Women's Studies majors

 - Arts Leadership minor